Igúzquiza

 Igúzquiza (Iguzkitza) is a town and municipality located in the province and autonomous community of Navarre, northern Spain.
 Igúzquiza is 4 km from Estella and 50.03 km from the capital of the community, Pamplona.
-It covers an area of 18.02 km² (roughly 6.95 miles) and Its population in 2023 was 301 inhabitants.
+It covers an area of 18.02 km^{2} (roughly 6.95 miles) and Its population in 2023 was 301 inhabitants.

 Municipality

 The municipality of Igúzquiza is composed of the councils and places of Ázqueta, Igúzquiza, Labeaga, and Urbiola.
 This district has functioned as an independent municipality since 1846, the year in which the municipality of Valle de Santesteban de la Solana, to which the entire set of localities belonged, ceased to exist.
 This included the present municipalities of Arróniz, Barbarin, Luquin, and Villamayor de Monjardín.

 Lordship

 The ancient lordship of Igúzquiza was perpetually held by the noble Medrano family.
 These lords of Igúzquiza were one of 74 nobles who had a seat in the noble estate of the Courts of Navarre within the ancient nobility.
 The House of Medrano is considered the oldest of nobility, and as such was summoned to the noble estate of the Courts of Navarre in the year 1580.